-People often wonder what will happen if they owe the State of Maine back taxes.
-Usually the question appears in the context of filing a return showing an amount due.
-The timeline the Maine Revenue Service generally follows is not well published though so people are often more anxious than they need to be.
-To help combat that anxiety around this situation we’ve written up a general outline.
+To combat that anxiety around this situation, we wrote up a general outline.
 This outline details what happens in Augusta after a taxpayer files with a self-assessed amount due.
 Please note that this article assumes the taxpayer is electronically filing.
-If paper filing is used Maine Revenue Services will take longer to receive and process the return.
+With paper filing, Maine Revenue Services takes longer to receive and process the return.

 Maine Revenue Collection Timeline

-0-7 days from filing – The Electronic Tax Return File is accepted, and an acknowledgement is sent.
+- 0-7 Days from Filing – The Electronic Tax Return File is accepted.
+An acknowledgement is sent.

-At least 7days from filing – A Note 1 Underpayment is sent to the taxpayer.
+- 7-62 Days from Filing – A Note 1 Underpayment is sent to the taxpayer.
 This usually takes at least a week to process from the acceptance of the return.
 Sometimes, it takes up to a month.

-At least 63-73 days from Note 1 – A ten-day demand letter is issued, and if the balance is not paid in full a 25% demand penalty is assessed.
+- 63-73 Days from Note 1 – A 10-day demand letter is issued.
+If the balance is not paid in full, a 25% demand penalty is assessed.

-They key thing to remember is that Maine takes 70-100 days from the electronic filing to issue a demand letter.* This demand letter triggers the potential for the assessment of the 25% demand penalty.
+The key thing to remember is that Maine takes 70-100 days from the electronic filing to issue a demand letter.* This demand letter triggers the potential for the assessment of the 25% demand penalty.
 Assuming a record of past correspondence exists recipients can get a sense of where in the process they are.
-Once that is determined they can figure how far off the demand penalty is and strategize about how to avoid it.
+Once determined, they can figure how far off the demand penalty is and strategize about how to avoid it.

 How long before Maine Revenue Sends a Bill?

-In addition, some taxpayer’s employ paper filing to slow down the collection process.
-When a taxpayer paper files instead of filing electronic they receive extra time before the collections process starts.
-During this time normal penalties and interest accrue.
-However, the countdown clock to the 25% demand penalty does not start until the return is processed.
-Taxpayers should be aware that interest and penalties will be charged during this period.
-This is true even if the taxpayer full pays before being assessed the 25% demand penalty.
-However, if a transaction, like the sale or purchase of a house, is coming up, extra time can make a huge difference.
+This is true even if the taxpayer fully pays before being assessed the 25% demand penalty.
+However, if a transaction, like a sale or purchase of a house comes up, extra time can make a huge difference.
 Some clients find the extra time to be well worth paying a small amount of penalties and interest.